arcus-azure/arcus/preview/arcus-general.md

   The entire Arcus framework is maintained and tested the same way, with the same set of dedicated experts.
 There exists a single point of truth where everything is maintained and made ready for your benefit.

 * Best practices
-  Every Arcus component has the company-wide best practices backed right into the code.
+  Every Arcus component has the industry-wide best practices backed right into the code.
 It is secure by-default, tracks telemetry by itself, automates hard-to-setup DevOps tasks, and many more.

 ## How to use Arcus?
 The Arcus components are available on NuGet, PowerShell Gallery and Python PyPi.